armindarvish/armindarvish-website/content/en/post/consult-gH_working_with_gitHub_inside_emacs_in_2023_/index.md

 title: "Consult-GH: Working with GitHub inside Emacs in 2023"
 author: ["Armin Darvish"]
 date: 2023-06-26T04:49:00-07:00
-lastmod: 2023-06-26T09:55:54-07:00
+lastmod: 2023-06-27T01:27:02-07:00
 draft: false
 weight: 3004
-subtitle: "Introducing a new package for using GitHub interactively inside Emacs based on Consult and Embark"
+subtitle: "Introducing a new package for using GitHub interactively inside Emacs based on Consult, Embark and GitHub CLI"
 summary: "This post introduces my new Emacs package that uses the fabulous Consult and Embrak along with GitHub CLI tool to create an intuitive user-friendly interface for GitHub inside Emacs"
 authors:
   - admin